Edwards-R/understanding_docs/Next thing/Understandings Guide.md

 It should be noted that there are many situations where it will take the redetermination of a specimen (or voucher of a specimen) in order to arrive at a modern single-type interpretation.
 In such situations, the Understandings system will return the collection of *potential* member types represented by the Understanding.

-## Nomenclature/Taxonomic disjunction
+## Nomenclature/Taxonomic divergence
-Understandings may be generated when a type is modified, or in the event of a nomenclatural disjunction.
-A nomenclatural disjunction occurs when research determines that the interpretation of a given taxon must change.
-The change does not have to be global - a disjunction may occur within a limited geographic scope.
-Disjunctions are typically most evident when a taxon is split.
+Understandings may be generated when a type is modified, or in the event of a nomenclatural divergence.
+A nomenclatural divergence occurs when research determines that the interpretation of a given taxon must change.
+The change does not have to be global - a divergence may occur within a limited geographic scope.
+Divergences are typically most evident when a taxon is split.
 In such a case, there exists data labelled with a name which has the potential to refer to multiple taxa, without further modification or interpretation.

 ### Example
 > This section references '*Cryptic species diversity in a widespread bumble bee complex revealed using mitochondrial DNA RFLPs*' by Murray et al., 2008.
 DOI: `10.1007/s10592-007-9394-z`